-Indonsa Arts & Craft Centre is based in Ulundi and it is one of best community art centres in the KZN province.
-It has grown from strength to strength helping the young people, in particular, to acquire skills in fashion design, music (instruments) and visual arts.
-The courses are of duration of six months.
-Admission is free.
-The courses are aimed to assist young people that complete matric but lack funds to further their studies at tertiary institutions and also assist those that have academic qualifications but are unemployed so that their opportunities to get for employed are improved.
+Indonsa Arts & Craft Centre is based in Ulundi and it is one of best operating community art centres in KwaZulu-Natal.
+It is funded by the Zululand District Municipality in conjunction with the provincial Department of Arts and Culture.
+The Centres has grown from strength to strength assisting the young people to acquire business skills in fashion designing, music (instruments) and visual arts.
+Courses offered are for duration of six months and admission is free.
+Skills courses are specifically targeting young people who complete matric but lack funds to further their studies at tertiary institutions and also assist those that have academic qualifications but are unemployed so that their opportunities to get for employed are improved.